May 31- June 2. 2019. Pécs, Hungary

 June 3.
 17:30 “Package to carry” installation on the situation of rainbow families followed by a discussion about rainbow families Panelists: Renáta Pápai – parent / Boglárka Kovács – parent / György Dr. Mészáros – researcher

-The Forum was part of the Roma Youth Voices project and the activity and the roundtable discussions have been financed and supported by the European Commission, Prezi and Budapest Pride.
+The Training and Forum was part of the Roma Youth Voices project financed by the DG Justice, European Commission and the public roundtable discussions have been financed and supported by Prezi and Budapest Pride.